puppetlabs/iac/_posts/2021-02-26-status-update.md

 ## Big news and big next Monday!

 We are in the process of dropping Puppet 5 support from our supported modules.
-Puppet 5 was end of Life in January 2021.
-The plan is to start rolling out updated modules with deprecated Puppet 5 by the start of next week March 1st 2021.
-We have in plan a lot of releases, stay tuned, it's going to be a big Monday!
+Puppet 5 reached End of Life (EOL) in January 2021.
+The plan is to start rolling out updated modules with Puppet 5 support removed by the start of next week (March 1st 2021).
+We have a lot of releases planned - stay tuned, it's going to be a big Monday!

 ## Cloud CI Update